"

 • Ideas or judgments are supported with facts and details from the story.

-Partially Proficient Score 2
+Partially Proficient (Score 2)

-• The response demonstrates some reading comprehension skills
+The response demonstrates some reading comprehension skills:

-• There is an attempt to describe the plot, setting, or characters
+• There is an attempt to describe the plot, setting, or characters.

-• Some statements about the plot, setting, or characters are arranged in a manner that makes sense.
+• Some statements are arranged in a manner that makes sense.

 • Ideas or judgments may be supported with some facts and details from the story.

-Not Proficient Score 1
+Not Proficient (Score 1)

-• Statements about the plot, setting, or characters are not arranged in a manner that makes sense.
+• Statements about story elements are not arranged in a logical manner.

 Learning Roadmaps